icebob/moleculer-java-site/docs/balancing.md

 ### RoundRobin strategy

 This strategy selects a node based on [round-robin](https://en.wikipedia.org/wiki/Round-robin_DNS) algorithm.
+This is the default invocation strategy.
 You can use the `setPreferLocal` function to configure ServiceRegistry to invoke locally available services whenever they are available in the JVM.
-If set to "false", there will be no difference between local or remote service calls.
+If set to "true", ServiceBroker will always use internal action calls, if possible.
 Such a function exists for each StrategyFactory.

 **Usage**